Learning at Home

 The home learning to take place in Year One is as follows:

 The most important home work is sharing a book with your child daily.
-If your child reads at home please make sure that you record this in the home learning diary as children are collecting stickers each time they read.
-A full book mark will mean a visit to Mrs Lagares and a special treat!
-Some children have already started collecting their prizes.
+If your child reads at home please make sure that you record this in the home learning diary.
+The more they read, the more doors that opens.

 Spellings – Tricky words/Common Exception Words